lutfumertceylan/top25-parameter/README.md

 ## What is top25-parameter 🧙⚔️
 <p>
 For basic researches, top 25 vulnerable parameters based on frequency of use with reference to various articles.
 These parameters can be used for automation tools or manual recon.
-Although the prevalence percentages of these parameters cannot be proven precisely, they were prepared by the TR Bug Hunters Community, which I founded, and myself.
+Although the prevalence percentages of these parameters cannot be proven precisely.

+Data sources include numerous articles, blogs, and other resources obtained via OSINT and other open-source projects including work similar to that of Jason Haddix and HUNT.

 This repo contains common parameters of the following vulnerabilities:
 ```
 - Cross-Site Scripting (XSS)